Excess 14 Maintenance and Monitoring

 Anchor Remote, Chain Counter Accuracy and Functioning

-This is worthy of a blog post but have a backup plan in case the chain counter at the helm doesn’t work.
-Paint or screwed in chain length markers, with some sort of plan if the remote chain counter stops working or the windlass stops working.
+This is worthy of a blog post, but have a backup plan in case the chain counter at the helm doesn’t work.
+Paint or screw-in chain-length markers, with a plan in case the remote chain counter or the windlass stops working.

 If the chain counter wasn’t configured properly (like ours), the default gypsy length is set to 10cm.
 With a 10mm ISO Chain, the correct setting is 36.0cm.
 Which makes 60m of chain appear as 20m.
 Yeah, we now have ~140m of chain, as we wanted to extend what we thought was 20m to 100m.
 The extra chain has already come in handy…